Optimally Scheduling Public Safety Power Shutoffs: PSPS Scenarios

 \subsection{Scenario~1: Cost Penalty for Additional PSPSs}

-In the first two scenarios, we suppose that there is a predetermined budget for PSPS.
-Let $\overline{C}_I(N) < C_I$ be the remaining budget for infrastructure upgrades and PSPS-induced financial losses when $N$ PSPSs have been planned.
-We can use, for example, the value of lost load~\citep{kariuki1996evaluation,willis1997electricity,ratha2013value} for a day to model the financial losses.
+We assume that the wildfire mitigation strategy does not strictly rely on infrastructure upgrades, and PSPSs can be scheduled to reduce the strategy's total costs, $C_I$.
+In the first two scenarios, we assume that $C_I$ is decomposed into two components: (i) a reduced budget for infrastructure upgrades and PSPS-induced financial losses when $N$ PSPSs have been planned for, which we denote $\overline{C}_I(N) < C_I$, and (ii) the operational and/or damage costs associated with calling a PSPS or not, at each day.
+We can use, for example, the value of lost load~\citep{kariuki1996evaluation,willis1997electricity,ratha2013value} for a day to model the financial losses from the former component.

 In Scenario~1, we assume that additional costs are incurred for each PSPS after the budget, $N$, has been reached.
 These costs represent, for example, the value of lost load per extra day without power and the cost of personnel and equipment contract extensions.
-These costs are not recovered if the number of PSPS is below $N$because of contracted obligations, e.g., surveillance personnel and hired equipment like helicopters for post-PSPS inspection~\citep{PGEWildfireMit}.
+These costs are not recovered if the number of PSPS is below $N$ because of contracted obligations, e.g., surveillance personnel and hired equipment like helicopters for post-PSPS inspections~\citep{PGEWildfireMit}.
 Let $\gamma > 0$ be the cost penalty per extra power shutoff.
 We model the additional costs as: $\gamma \max\left\{ 0, \sum_{t=1}^T u_{t} - N \right\}$.

 The total cost with penalty for Scenario~1 is: